 The Affordable Care Act contains several tax provisions that affect employers.
-Under the ACA, the size and structure of a workforce – small, or large – helps determine which parts of the law apply to which employers.
+Under the ACA, the size and structure of your workforce — small or large — helps determine which parts of the law apply to your organization.

-The number of employees an employer had during the prior year determines whether it is an applicable large employer for the current year.
+The number of employees you had during the prior year determines whether your organization is an applicable large employer for the current year.
 This is important because two provisions of the Affordable Care Act apply only to applicable large employers.
 These are the employer shared responsibility provision and the employer information reporting provisions for offers of minimum essential coverage.
 The vast majority of employers fall below the workforce size threshold on which ALE status is based and therefore are not subject to these provisions.

-An employer's size is determined by the number of its employees.
+Your organization's size is determined by the number of your employees.

 - An employer with 50 or more full–time employees or full–time equivalents is considered an applicable large employer — also known as an ALE — under the ACA.

 - For purposes of the employer shared responsibility provision, the number of employees a business had during the prior year determines whether it is an ALE the current year.
 Employers make this calculation by averaging the number of employees they had throughout the year, which takes into account workforce fluctuations many employers experience.

 - Employers with fewer than 50 full–time or full–time equivalent employees are not applicable large employers.